 The interior of the Clubhouse is very dated, furniture needs replacing and the bar and other services need an overhaul.
 DFC has put together a talented volunteer project team who, over the Winter of 2020/2021, plan to refurbish the facilities and get them open for the club and the whole community.

 Our fundraising campaign

 This is where our Crowdfunder comes in!
-We need to raise £20,000 to pay for the essential works needed to make the Clubhouse a bright, warm and welcoming place for all.
+We need to raise £20-25,000 to pay for the first phase of essential works needed to make the Clubhouse a bright, warm and welcoming place for all.

-If the Downton community can raise £14,000 from more than 100 donors through this Crowdfunder campaign, Sport England will match-fund this effort with a further £6,000 through their ‘Active Together’ initiative launched to help sports club adversely affected by Covid-19.
+If the Downton community can raise £14,000 from more than 100 donors through this Crowdfunder campaign, Sport England will match-fund this effort with a further £6,000 (already pledged in the the total) through their ‘Active Together’ initiative launched to help sports club adversely affected by Covid-19.

 This vital cash injection would help Downton Football Club to get the Clubhouse and Sherwood Suite open again as a fantastic facility for both the football club and the wider community.
 In turn, it will also help develop an important income stream to help the club keep developing its youth football, facilities and wider community activities.

 We would hugely welcome any donation you can make to this cause, large or small.
 Donations can be made tax efficient (gift-aided) through our partnership with the BWSCA.
 Just select the Gift Aid box and the club will benefit from an additional 25% of the value of your donation!
 Alternatively, you could take up one of our fantastic rewards in return for your donation (note however that some of our rewards do not attract Gift Aid).

 Thank you so much for your support and helping something fantastic come out of the Coronavirus crisis.